MythraV/gym_taurus/README.md

-The gym environment for Yumi
+The gym environment for Taurus

-# gym-yumi
+# gym-Taurus

-gym environment for ABB Yumi robot using VREP simulator.
+gym environment for Taurus robot using CoppeliaSim simulator.

 ## Requirements